moudsen/mailGraph/README.md

 ## Announcement - Zabbix 5.x maintenance for mailGraph end-of-life - mailGraph 3.x development in progress ##
 _(2023/11/01)_

-As per November 2023 the maintenance on mailGraph v2.x for Zabbix 5.x will stop in conjunction with the Zabbix lifecycle policy ([https://www.zabbix.com/life_cycle_and_release_policy]) as Zabbix 5 is nearing it's end of life.
+As per November 2023 the maintenance on mailGraph v2.x for Zabbix 5.x will stop in conjunction with the Zabbix lifecycle policy (https://www.zabbix.com/life_cycle_and_release_policy) as Zabbix 5 is nearing it's end of life.

 In conjunction mailGraph v2.x is now frozen and I'm setting up a roadmap for mailGraph v3.x starting new development in Alfa mode as November 2023.
 This new code is not expected to be published until start of 2024.

-Principal bug fixing on mailGraph v2.x (logic failure or similar) will continue but only for Zabbix 6.x.
+Principal bug fixing on mailGraph v2.x (logic failure or similar) will continue but only for Zabbix 6.x onwards.

 I'm open to new feature requests - please raise an issue for this in this Github space.